-Bureaucracy is a huge beast; it exists even among artists; deeply rooted; it’s almost a lost battle against it.
-There are too many literate, yet few smart people; much more easily acquired knowledge.
-Memory to the knowledge on the way to the stars that appear in the stuffy room of modern bureaucrats, illuminating their ceilings, their horizons where everything is easily resolved by the accumulated paper and recipes by which to live, create, run, eat, breathe, learn how to love, how to make love, how to sleep, how to imagine, how happiness is achieved under artificial stars of the new heaven that came out of bureaucratic rooms of aspiring and impotent minds, unable to love, even though they had all their life to learn what they preach.
-Yet they forget that love is not a science, but the inherent state of mind, they forget that sex is practiced by animals without textbooks and that there is no big secret that requires the whole doctrine, training and exercises.
-And so impotent, with artificial stars on the ceiling of their rooms, they become the main teachers on the way to the stars.
+Bureaucracy is a huge beast; it exists even among artists; deeply rooted; it’s an almost losing battle against it.
+There are too many literate, yet too few smart people; knowledge is acquired far too easily.
+Recalling the path up for the new stars that goes through the stuffy room of modern bureaucrats, illuminating their ceilings, their horizons where everything is easily resolved by the accumulated paper and recipes for how to live, create, run, eat, breathe, learn how to love, how to make love, how to sleep, how to imagine, how happiness is achieved under the artificial stars of the new heaven that emerged from the bureaucratic rooms of aspiring and impotent minds, unable to love, even though they had all their life to learn what they preach.
+Yet they forget that love is not a science, but an inherent state of mind, they forget that sex is practiced by animals without textbooks and that there is no big secret that requires a complete doctrine, training and exercises.
+And so impotent, with artificial stars on the ceilings of their rooms, they become the main teachers on the way to the stars.

 LITERARY BUREAUCRACY

 They fight for membership in associations, for membership in juries, for membership in the editorial offices of newspapers; preferably for membership in the academies.
-They do little reading, a little writing, and especially agree with themselves on important moves, important knowledge, important awards, important writers, which plans to establish themselves forever in history through a variety of memberships and numerous prizes awarded by negotiated speech and top bureaucrats who know everything, not only in literature, but also about secret conspiracies, the Masons that lurk at every turn to crucify someone, steal someone’s soul and sell it to an unknown devil about which only the chief bureaucrats possess secret knowledge that is not shared; the history, the ghosts, missing continents; who said what to whom in confidence.
-Everything passes through the eye of top bureaucrats, who closely follow to ensure that an intruder does not enter their ranks and disrupt the order and arrangement of values, in which everything is predetermined and where everyone knows their place, everyone’s potential, talent and position in history.
+They do little reading, a little writing, and especially agree among themselves on important moves, important knowledge, important awards, important writers, which plans to establish themselves forever in history through a variety of memberships and numerous prizes awarded by negotiated speech and top bureaucrats who know everything, not only in literature, but also about secret conspiracies, the Masons that lurk at every turn to crucify someone, steal someone’s soul and sell it to an unknown devil, about which only the chief bureaucrats possess secret knowledge that is not shared; the history, the ghosts, missing continents; who said what to whom in confidence.
+Everything passes through the eyes of top bureaucrats, who closely watch to ensure that no intruder can enter their ranks and disrupt the order and arrangement of values, in which everything is predetermined and where everyone knows their place, everyone’s potential, talent and position in history.

 BESTSELLERS

 Anyone who writes can be called a writer because they write.
-Those, who would like to become writers, attend courses on writing poetry and prose, and analyze their work and other writers in development.
-Teachers teach them that talent is not required and that anyone who wants to be a writer can do it if they master the technique of writing and master the formulas of the genre that they choose.
+Those, who would like to become writers, attend courses on writing poetry and prose, and analyze their work and that of other writers in development.
+Teachers teach them that talent is not required and that anyone, who wants to be a writer, can do it if they master the technique of writing and master the formulas of the genre that they choose.
 With a little brain storming and with the cards, as well as designs and plans on the table, one can even write a novel in a month.
-There is no secret; the whole secret is in the technique, a little research, and the rest is solved by form, according to a formula in which it is all nicely wrapped up and packaged.
+There is no secret; the whole secret is in the technique, a little research, and the rest is solved by form, according to a formula, in which it is all nicely wrapped up and packaged.

 And so, a bestseller is born.